CopilotAdventures

 • Creatures take turns making moves.

-• If two creatures land on the same cell after a move, they both inflict damage on each other.
+• If the creature would land on a cell already occupied by another creature, they both inflict damage on each other.

-• After each move, visualize the grid by printing it to the console using ⬜️ to represent a cell.
+• After each round, visualize the grid by printing it to the console using ⬜️ to represent a cell.

-• Above the grid add a title that either says “Initial Board” (to show the initial state of the board) or “Move X” where X is the current move number.
+• Above the grid add a title that either says “Initial Board” (to show the initial state of the board) or “Round X” where X is the current round number.

 • Use each creature’s icon to represent it on the grid.